 Common Foxglove, Foxglove, Lady's Glove, Dead mens bells, Fairy thimbles, Witches gloves

 2 years to reach maturity

-A herbaceous biennial, or short lived perennial which produces tall spires of bell-shaped flowers with purple spots inside the throat.
+Digitalis purpurea is a herbaceous biennial, or short-lived perennial which produces tall spires of bell-shaped flowers with purple spots inside the throat.
 It is a very attractive plant to insects, particularly bees.
 This species is part of the Plantaginaceae family.
-It provides wonderful height and colour in most garden situations, and also grows happily in wild woodland, thanks to its willingness to grow in shade or sun alike.
+It provides wonderful height and colour in most garden situations and also grows happily in wild woodland, thanks to its willingness to grow in shade or sun alike.
 In mild climates, the foliage is evergreen and will form large, lush clumps.
 This plant is often found in the wild in Northern Europe.
 These plants will self-seed up to two months before the frost; the blooms will follow in the spring and summer.

 Common problems with Purple Foxglove